 The fun starts immediately as we start our ride straight from the ski hill and make our way to town through the old growth Provincial Park trails.
 These trails will give you a good chance to warm up for the day, and the rest of the tour.

-We’ll have lunch on 2nd Ave as a group, then on to Mount Proctor, and finally Mount Fernie itself.
-The goal is 3 mountains today, 4 if we have battery left to pedal home.
+We’ll have lunch on Main Street, then carry on to Mount Proctor, and finally Mount Fernie itself.
+The goal is 3 mountains today, 4 if we have the energy remaining to pedal home.
 The shuttle and cool beverages will be ready when you are.
 Back into town for many dining options tonight.

 Day 3.
 Castle Mountain and Ridgemont